kaittremblay/board-manual/directors-of-the-board.md

 ### Be informed

-* To be aware of and comply with all applicable government legislation and statutes, including the Corporations Act (ONCA), The Income Tax Act, Employment Insurance Act, Employment Standards Act, Occupational Health & Safety Act
+* Be aware of and comply with all applicable government legislation and statutes, including the Corporations Act (ONCA), The Income Tax Act, Employment Insurance Act, Employment Standards Act, Occupational Health & Safety Act
 * Learn and understand how DMG operates and become familiar with its Bylaws, procedures, operations and activities
 * Act responsibly, in good faith and in the best interest DMG, exercising the care, diligence and skill of a reasonably prudent person in exercising powers and performing the duties of a Director
 * Act cautiously and anticipate possible consequences of any course of action that the Board may choose to undertake.